eob/eob.github.com/_posts/2012-11-07-enabling-cors-with-htaccess.markdown

 the importance of the browser's cross-origin security model.
 But you also know how often we try to sneak around it.

-For many purposes JSONP -- the typical sneak route -- seems a bit hacky.
+For static content, JSONP -- the typical sneak route -- seems a bit hacky.
 Dynamic JSONP callback names require me to serve up static resources with a dynamic wrapper.
 And static callback names just don't seem very principled: what if I have multiple requests in the pipeline?
 Yuck.